Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 "config.json": copy and update it in a folder named "universal-viewer" in your theme.
-Options for the IIIF server can be changed in the helpers "IiifCollection.php", "IiiifManifest.php" and "IiifInfo.php" of the plugin.
+Options for the IIIF server can be changed in the helpers "IiifCollection.php", "IiifManifest.php" and "IiifInfo.php" of the plugin.

 Usage